-“As I told earlier, M.B.A is a set of tool and Manager is what you become.
+“As I told earlier, M.B.A is a set of tool and Managers is what you become.
 Management is much beyond an M.B.A degree.
 People prefer hiring M.B.A because they think they will get people ready with the tools to be a manager.
 And the more premium the M.B.A institute is, the more it certifies that the person has acquired knowledge from the best experts under great infrastructure and facilities.
 And hence the chances of becoming a great manager are high.”
 The Coach explained.
-“M.B.A is a certificate with a set of tools that you acquire but Manager is what you become.
+“M.B.A is a certificate with a set of tools that you acquire but the Manager is what you become.
 Management is a behavior and it’s different for each of us.
-But there are few things which we can change or work upon to become a great manager.”
+But there are a few things which we can change or work upon to become a great manager.”

 “Hey, Coach you are here?
 I was looking for you” a sudden voice came up.
 I saw it’s my CEO.
 “Good Evening Sir.”
 I wished him.
 “Good Evening Dear,” he replied.

 Then he told The Coach “I wanted you to meet someone important in the lounge.”